 Santa Maria’s AmeriCorps program strengthens Ohio communities like Greater Price Hill through service and volunteerism.
 Each year, Santa Maria Community Services will engage 16 AmeriCorps members to serve from September through August at several locations throughout Cincinnati, including several in Hispanic communities (bi-lingual Spanish speaking applicants welcome!) and within our partner organizations, including the Cincinnati Health Department, Healthy Moms and Babes, and Education Matters.

-Service begins on September 1, 2018 and applications are being accepted for the following positions until all opportunities are filled:
+Service begins September 1, 2020 and applications are being accepted for the following positions until all opportunities are filled:

 Health Navigators & Coaches: provide health service support & education to those with little access to health care.
 Manage health education workshops & events targeted for urban neighborhoods.